Rates of Compact Object Coalescences: Modelled rates

-Here we describe the terms in this equation, which allows us to highlight the broad range of physics involved.
-In practice, most modern models rely on some form of population synthesis, where large numbers of stellar binaries are evolved in order to compute the yield, frequently by using simplified recipes to reduce computational cost \citep{PostnovYungelson:2014}.
+Here we describe the terms in this equation, which allows us to highlight the broad range of physics involved and to comment on the key uncertainties.
+In practice, most modern models rely on some form of population synthesis, where large numbers of stellar binaries are evolved in order to compute the yield, frequently by using simplified recipes to reduce computational cost \citep{PostnovYungelson:2014,Han:2020}.

-Stars with initial mass at zero age on the main sequence of roughly $\gtrsim 20 \mathrm{M}_\odot$ can form a BH, so the fraction of all stars drawn from the initial mass function that will have mass in this range is $f_\textrm{primary} \approx 0.001$.
-Meanwhile, for forming an NS, the zero-age main sequence mass should be roughly between 8 and 20 $\mathrm{M}_\odot$, so $f_\textrm{primary} \approx 0.002$.
+Stars with initial mass at zero age on the main sequence of roughly $\gtrsim 20\, M_{\odot}$ can form a BH, so the fraction of all stars drawn from the initial mass function that will have mass in this range is $f_\textrm{primary} \approx 0.001$.
+Meanwhile, for forming an NS, the zero-age main sequence mass should be roughly between 8 and $20\, M_{\odot}$, so $f_\textrm{primary} \approx 0.002$.
 The mass ratio between secondary and primary is roughly uniformly distributed \citep{Sana:2012}, so if the primary falls in the mass range of interest, roughly half the secondaries will do so, i.e., $f_\textrm{secondary} \approx 0.5$.
 The fraction of binaries with initial separations in the range to allow for the first episode of mass transfer from evolved donors is quite large, $f_\textrm{init sep} \approx 0.5$, given the significant amount of expansion during this phase and the uniform in the logarithm distribution of initial separations \citep{Opik:1924}.